 We also worked with a local graphic designer to create our GPS arts council logo.

-The School Arts Council consists of 15 members from Years 5 and 6.
+Our School Arts Council now consists of 15 members from Years 5 and 6.

 These children will work alongside Mrs Barrett to improve the arts within our school.